Atlantic Avenue (and Downtown Brooklyn) tour

 The retail, office, hotel, and institutional heart of Brooklyn, near so much, with history and modernity intertwined.

 A zone just west of Court Street serves as a longstanding Middle Eastern shopping (and eating) district, anchored by Sahadi's, the "Zabar's" of Brooklyn.
-Atlantic Avenue also houses perhaps the world's most spectacular Trader Joe's a former bank.
-(The Atlantic Avenue BID offers guides to dining and shopping.)
+Atlantic Avenue also houses perhaps the world's most spectacular Trader Joe's: a former bank.

-Also, adjacent Downtown Brooklyn, which has its retail, residential (surprisingly so), government/institutional, and office components, has undergone--and is undergoing--dramatic change.
+Also, adjacent Downtown Brooklyn, which has its retail, residential (an enormous surge recently), government, institutional, and office components, has undergone--and is undergoing--dramatic change.
 The pedestrian- and bus-only Fulton Mall maintains a balance between old school retail and shiny new entries.

 Basic tour length: 2.5 hours (see fees)

 Option before/after tour: Snack/meal on Atlantic Avenue, in Cobble Hill/Carroll Gardens, Park Slope, Fort Greene.
 Visit to New York Transit Museum.

 Potential tour combinations/extensions with me: Brooklyn 101, Cobble Hill/Carroll Gardens, Fort Greene/Clinton Hill, DUMBO & Brooklyn Heights, Atlantic Yards/Pacific Park/Barclays Center

 Why I like leading this tour: Atlantic Avenue is a crucial, historic artery & Downtown Brooklyn has changed remarkably--and I've watched it happen in recent years.